 It's best not to close escrow on a new home until the work is completed.
 You don't want to leave the builder an opening to delay construction into the indefinite future.

 Unfortunately, however, the standard form contract's closing date might force you to close on a home that isn't finished (or even started).
 You might be asked to sign a very one-sided purchase contract.
 You will be given numerous deadlines (to make deposits, agree to design changes, get loan approval, sell your present house, and close escrow), but the developer will have great leeway—sometimes up to a year from the target date—to deliver the house.

 Do what you can to negotiate a fairer deal.
 Most important, you want to establish a reasonable date at which you can cancel the contract and get all of your money back if the developer doesn't deliver the house.
 Again, make sure it's in writing.

 If you must close escrow because you need to move in, but significant and costly work remains, insist that the necessary funds be taken out of what you're paying the developer and placed in a trust account after escrow closes.
 Then ask for a written agreement stating that if the work is performed on time, the money will be released to the developer; but, if it isn't, the funds go to you to hire someone else to do the work.
 If the developer refuses, at least make a list of what needs to be done, assign a completion date to each, and have it signed by the developer.

-If the developer fails to make a good faith effort to do the work, you may be able to sue in small claims court if you have out-of-pocket losses, such as rent or hotel bills, because you could not move in on time.
-For more information on small claims court, see Everybody's Guide to Small Claims Court, by Ralph Warner (Nolo).
+If the developer fails to make a good faith effort to do the work, you might be able to sue in small claims court for out-of-pocket losses, such as rent or hotel bills because you could not move in on time.
+See Everybody's Guide to Small Claims Court, by Ralph Warner (Nolo).

-And for more advice on buying a new home, including special tips for buyers of newly constructed homes, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+And for more advice on buying a new home, including special tips for buyers of newly constructed homes, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart.